-Doctor of Chiropractic students who matriculated during or after Spring, 2018 must achieve a CGPA of 2.25 or higher at the end of each trimester of enrollment.
+Doctor of Chiropractic students must achieve a CGPA of 2.25 or higher at the end of each trimester of enrollment.

 DOCTOR OF HEALTH PROFESSIONS EDUCATION & MASTER OF SCIENCE PROGRAM

 Doctor of Health Professions Education (DHPE) and Master of Science students must achieve a CGPA of 3.0 or higher at the end of each trimester of enrollment.